Tom Yum Goong 2 (2013)

 Hopefully he will return to the industry doing what he does best, with his ambitions scaled down a bit by his humbling experiences.
 The recent death of his long-time mentor and choreographer Panna Rittikrai is bound to be a setback though.

 TOM YUM GOONG 2 is not a great film, but then neither was TOM YUM GOONG - both are at least fun to watch and feature some imaginative action scenes executed by extremely talented performers, and which don't take themselves seriously enough to waste time on frivolous plot details.
-If I were to pick a film to introduce somebody to Tony Jaa and JeeJa Yanin it would still have to be ONG BAK and CHOCOLATE*, but TOM YUM GOONG 2 would go on the list of films of films to watch eventually if those went down well.
+If I were to pick a film to introduce somebody to Tony Jaa and JeeJa Yanin it would still have to be ONG BAK and CHOCOLATE (I would change the DVD quickly so they didn't notice that it was actually two films), but TOM YUM GOONG 2 would go on the list of films of films to watch eventually if those went down well.